IndomieGorengSatu/Mie/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## In my career as a lumberjack I cut down exactly 52,487 trees.
+I know because I kept a log.